tskit-dev/tskit-site/_software/SLiM.md

 for population genetic simulations with the capability of modeling arbitrarily complex evolutionary scenarios.
 The underlying individual-based simulation engine is highly optimized to enable modeling of entire chromosomes in large populations.
-There is also a graphical user interface on macOS and Linux for easy simulation set-up, interactive runtime control, and dynamical visualization of simulation output.
+There is also a graphical user interface for easy simulation set-up, interactive runtime control, and dynamical visualization of simulation output.